92lleo/StayAwake/README.md

 # StayAwake (Android Xposed Module)
 This module lets you keep the screen on for any app you want. just press volUp + volDown at the same time to toggle keepScreenOn.
 The app in foreground will stay awake until you press the power button or toggle again.
+You're also able to disable the screen timeout for all apps in the modules UI.
 In the next version you will be able to set different keys for the toggle action.

 ### Known From